csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - One Step of Gradient Descent is Provably the Optimal In-Context Learner with One Layer of Linear Self-Attention ([Mahankali, Hashimoto, Ma, 23](https://arxiv.org/pdf/2307.03576.pdf))
     - math analysis for: icl can do gradient decent on linear regression
   - Pretraining task diversity and the emergence of non-Bayesian in-context learning for regression ([raventos…ganguli, 2023]())
-  - Understanding In-Context Learning in Transformers and LLMs by Learning to Learn Discrete Functions ([bhattamishra...kanade, 2023](https://arxiv.org/abs/2310.03016))
 - Transformers Learn Higher-Order Optimization Methods for In-Context Learning: A Study with Linear Models ([fu...sharan, 2023](https://arxiv.org/abs/2310.17086))
 - Teaching Algorithmic Reasoning via In-context Learning ([zhou...sedghi, 2022](https://arxiv.org/abs/2211.09066))
 - Looped Transformers as Programmable Computers ([giannou, ..., jason lee, papailiopoulos, 2023](https://arxiv.org/abs/2301.13196)) - use transformers as universal computers by programming them with specific weights